-Another aspect of CLS in regard to community inclusion is that CLS staff will ensure that consumers have opportunities for community participation.
+Another aspect of CLS regarding community inclusion is that CLS staff will ensure that consumers have opportunities for community participation.
 This means that staff will assist in strategizing access to community opportunities, and arranging opportunities for community inclusion if this is a goal within the individualized plan of service.